planetfederal/workshops/workshops/geoserver/style/source/ysld/raster.rst

    .. image:: /style/img/raster_image_1.png

 #.
-By default, the raster symbolizer automatically selects the appropriate red, green and blue channels for display. .
 The **channels** property can be used to provide a list three band numbers (for images recording in several wave lengths) or a single band number can be used to view a grayscale image.

    .. code-block:: css